Sheki Khan's Palace and the art of shebeke

 Sheki's importance goes beyond the palace.
 The Historic Centre of Sheki with the Khan's Palace is inscribed by UNESCO, recognizing the town's role as a Silk Road trading centre with its caravanserais, craft traditions and setting.
 The palace is the crown, but the whole town is the heritage site.

-How to visit
+How to get to Sheki

 Sheki is a highlight of northern Azerbaijan and pairs naturally with the Sheki bazaar and the coppersmith village of Lahij.
-It fits into the wider story told in the guide to Azerbaijan's monuments.
+Many travellers combine it with the lakes and mountains around Gabala on the same northern swing, or use Baku as a base before heading up.
+For everything in one place, see our Sheki city guide.

 Which official signals support this